Kindergarten and 1st Grade

-In ELA, students in grades 7 and 8 have the option to participate in a highly capable cohort group.
-Students who qualify for ELA services can be placed in a class period of English specifically for highly capable students.
+Students have the option to participate in a highly capable cohort group.
+Students who qualify for ELA services can be placed in a class period of Humanities or English specifically for highly capable students.
 When there are not enough students to complete a class, highly capable students will be clustered together in the class period and the class will be filled with other students.
 The highly capable ELA cohort will:

 - Allow the teacher to customize the grade-level curriculum and standards to better meet the academic needs of gifted students